Trewaters/soar/public/help/sequences/details-sequence.md

 ### Editing Your Sequence (Owners Only)

-1. **Enter Edit Mode** - Click pencil icon in orange title header
-2. **Modify Details** - Update name, description, image, and series
-3. **Save or Cancel** - Commit changes or discard without saving

-For complete editing instructions, workflows, and best practices, see [Edit Sequence Help](edit-sequence.md).
+Sequence owners and admins can edit sequences.
+For full, step-by-step editing workflows and best practices, see [Edit Sequence Help](edit-sequence.md).

 ## Tips for Effective Use